inwenis/blog/docs/posts/post34.md

 ## tl;dr

-Coding agents are amazing - no doubt.
+Coding agents are amazing — no doubt.

-They can give one imposter syndrome when they nail a bug withing a few minutes after a single prompt.
+They can give you impostor syndrome when they nail a bug within a few minutes after a single prompt.

-What they're bad at:
+What they are bad at:

 - They do not investigate like experienced developers.
 - They dry-run things in their head.
 - They believe weird accidental behavior is intentional.
 - They handle too many theoretical cases.
 - They often do not build a real understanding of the flow.

-And unless you help them, they will not abuse and rip apart a codebase just to run separate pieces to grow understanding or validate claims.
+And unless you help them, they will not abuse and rip apart a codebase just to run separate pieces, grow understanding, and validate claims.

 ## fast mode

 Lately I have been using Claude with fast mode enabled.

-Works great, costs quite a lot.
+Works great.
+Costs quite a lot.

 Not necessarily because the model is smarter.
 Maybe it is not.
 But because the feedback loop is shorter.

 If the agent is slow, I multitask.